Electrical ,Electronics and Embedded

 Bill Of Material (BOM)

-proficiencies automatically generates the list of electrical components for the PCB.
+Proficiencies automatically generate the list of electrical components for the PCB.

 ECAD software can produce several different deliverables, that can be managed by Product Data Management (PDM) software.